jirkap/ExcelVBA/README.md

 ## Passing variables

-`ByRef` – default,  alters value passed in ByRef
+`ByRef` – default,  alters passed value

 `ByVal` – use a copy of the argument passed in and not modify the source